 “Food is Medicine” is a term that was originally coined by Hippocrates, the father of Western medicine.
-Eating healthy foods from the local environment is the foundation of natural medicine; the best medicine is a healthy diet.
-Hippocrates is believed to have said “Leave your drugs in the chemist’s pot if you can heal the patient with food”, which conforms to the idea that healthy foods can heal – or rather, healthy foods can allow our bodies to heal themselves, a notion central to Hildegard’s practice, as well.
+Eating healthy foods from the local environment is the foundation of natural medicine (and, Hildegard’s food medicine); the best medicine is a healthy diet.
+Hippocrates is believed to have said “Leave your drugs in the chemist’s pot if you can heal the patient with food”, which conforms to the idea that healthy foods can heal – or rather, healthy foods can allow our bodies to heal themselves, a notion central to Hildegard’s nutritional treatment, as well.

 The idea of “God’s pharmacy” works when we maintain our proximity to the foods we eat.
 Similarly, harvesting the benefits from healing plants requires that we have patience and work to form our own unique relationships with the natural remedies that are readily available to us.

 In 2017, Victoria Sweet published her latest book, Slow Medicine, which describes the challenges our modern medical framework faces.
 She references Hildegard of Bingen medicine as the foundation for the slow and preventative cures that nature often provides.

 Formalized herbal medicine was developed in the early Middle Ages as a component of medieval medical treatments.
 It was central to the practice of monastic medicine, in which the gardens surrounding monasteries contained a wide array of plants cultivated specifically for their healing properties.